nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 aims to provide.
 The standardized options are as follows:

 * ABANDONED - Not recommended for use.
 The package is deprecated or no longer maintained.
-* NONE - use at your own risk, no active support may or may not work for a given Node.js version.
+* NONE - Use at your own risk, no active support.
+May or may not work for a given Node.js version.
 * NODE-LATEST - The package is maintained only for the Latest Node.js versions.
 You will be required to update to the latest Node.js version in order to ensure you can use new versions/get security fixes, get updates
 * NODE-LTS - The package is maintained for the Node.js LTS releases (both in Active and Maintenence mode).